Primo Nautic

 Additional Costs of Operations

 Unplanned costs are necessary to repair or relocate facilities during a storm surge’s fallout.
 But the additional expenses don’t simply end there.
-The refrigeration prices may also increase, together with the rising temperature levels.
+Refrigeration prices may also increase, along with rising temperature levels.

-In addition, harsh conditions, such as more extended periods of severe weather, may result in less cost-effective shipping routes and prolonged travels.
-Extreme rainfall events can also cause a delay in other essential shipping tasks, including the unloading and loading of cargo and shipment once they reach the ports.
+In addition, harsh conditions, such as extended periods of severe weather, may result in less cost-effective shipping routes and prolonged travel.
+Extreme rainfall events can also delay other essential shipping tasks, including the unloading and loading of cargo and shipments once they reach the ports.

 Reduced Demand and Need for Shipping Services